gardener-attic/component-spec/_sources/oci.rst.txt

 To support this scenario thers is a contract between a build and a component uploader tool.

-Te task of the build is then just to provide such a contract file containing the generated component descriptor version with approriate artefact and component referencen together with referenced blob artefacts.
+The task of the build is then just to provide such a contract file containing the generated component descriptor version with approriate artefact and component referencen together with referenced blob artefacts.
 To describe references to those local artefact blobs the